rbrt-weiler/xca-rest-bssidlister-go/README.md

 BssidLister retrieves the list of Access Points and associated (B)SSIDs from [ExtremeCloud Appliance](https://www.extremenetworks.com/product/extremecloud-appliance/) (XCA) via the provided REST API and prints CSV to stdout.

-It is basically a rewrite of [the Python script provided by GTAC](https://gtacknowledge.extremenetworks.com/articles/How_To/How-can-I-retrieve-a-list-of-BSSIDs-from-an-XCA-controller-using-the-REST-API/).
+It started as a rewrite of [the Python script provided by GTAC](https://gtacknowledge.extremenetworks.com/articles/How_To/How-can-I-retrieve-a-list-of-BSSIDs-from-an-XCA-controller-using-the-REST-API/), but the output of BssidLister includes way more details than the GTAC script by now.

 ## Branches